MadeByMike/madebymike/site/writing/html5-video-streaming.md

 ---
-title: "Determine the quality of light in live video streams"
+title: Determine the quality of light in live video streams
-description: "Some early experiments with WebRTC."
+slug: html5-video-streaming
-date: "2014-12-12"
+description: Some early experiments with WebRTC.
-tags:
+date: 2014-12-12
-  - canvas
+tags: [canvas, javascript]
 ---

 I've been messing around with live video capture in the browser and have developed a nifty demo showing different methods for estimating the quality of light in realtime.